 It's our job to ensure that companies mine coal in Alberta responsibly.
 Our work starts before a mine is built and continues after mining is complete.

-Companies must submit applications and receive our approval before developing coal mines.
-Further applications are often required as a mine expands and evolves over time.
-Throughout the life of a coal mine, companies must comply with the following rules, regulations, and requirements:
+Companies must submit applications and receive our approval before developing coal projects, regardless of the phase of development.
+Learn more about how the AER makes decisions about coal mining applications.
+Further applications are often required as a mine expands and evolves over time, as the project moves through the life cycle from exploration, to construction and operation, and finally reclamation.

 Compliance and Enforcement

-We conduct regular inspections and audits to make sure that companies are following our requirements.
+Our experts are on the ground conducting regular inspections and audits to make sure that companies are following our requirements.

 The Alberta Geological Survey’s website provides more information about the types of coal found in our province.